L0VINE/Delani-Studio/README.md

 ​
 ## BDD

-​The website will require a user to fill out information about his date of birth and the year he was was born.
-The application calculates the day of the week the user was born and outputs it.
-One will be required to choose his gender and then click on the submit button in order to generate his/her Akan name.
-The application matches the day of the week with a specific Akan Name and outputs it to the user.
+​Implement everything learnt from Bootstrap and jQuery to recreate a landing page for a studio.The 'What we do'  icons when clicked should toggle between the respective description of each icon.
+The description should be centered aligned.
+The header should be in bold and centered also.
+This should be achieved by using jQuery.Create a Hover effect for the **Portfolio ** sections such that on hover a white box appears with then name of the project inside.
+The project picture should still be visible in the background.
+This should be achieved using jQuery.The site should be responsive.
+Tell the user through a pop up that you have received their message and also thank them for contacting you .
+Use mail chimp API to track all the emails and messages from your usersHost your website to github pages

 ## Live link
-    Deployed project can be accessed here -  [Akan Names Generator](https://l0vine.github.io/Akan-Names/) ​
+    Deployed project can be accessed here -  [Delani Studio](https://l0vine.github.io/Akan-Names/) ​
 ## Technologies used
     - HTML